SGrinstead/Launch_Mod2Week4_Assessment/README.md

     }
     ```

 5. What type of data does the `Contains` LINQ method return?
+C, boolean
     <br> a.
 String
     <br> b.
 Integer
     <br> c.
 Boolean